deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 "Your black card, mate."

-"Oh, uh…'*In space, only two things are constant: Corti abductions and'* blank."
+"Oh, uh...'*In space, only two things are constant: Corti abductions and'* blank."

 Three white cards slapped the table, and this time Ava had to take a drink, which seemed to help her a bit.